 All requisitions for furniture must have a Project Information Form from Facilities Management attached.
 If you have questions about furniture specifications, please email Facilities Management at TWUProjects@twu.edu.

-The definition of Guest Lecturer/Performer shall include: distinguished faculty, eminent or renowned individuals presenting lectures, speeches, seminars, workshops or performances.
+The definition of a Guest Lecturer shall include: an individual presenting lectures, speeches, seminars, workshops to students.

 Memberships and Dues

-Memberships should be purchased using a University PCard if:
+Memberships (new and renewal) should be purchased using a University PCard if:

 - membership to the organization has been approved by the VP for Finance and Administration and